Football Outsiders Frequently Asked Questions

 If you are working on a class project in high school or college, and we have the time to put it together, we'll send you a specific cut of the data that will help you do the research.

-2005-2013 game charting data -- the data privately collected by Football Outsiders -- is now available for sale in the Football Outsiders store.
-2014 data will be available as soon as we have it formatted and cleaned up.
+2005-2014 game charting data -- the data privately collected by Football Outsiders -- is now available for sale in the Football Outsiders store.
+2015 data is not available because of our new charting partnership with Sports Info Solutions.

 Thanks to reader "Trogdor" for his help writing this FAQ.